Please note: This post contains affiliate links and we may receive a commission if you make a purchase using these links.

-3. Getting a Bank Account With the Wrong Features and Services
+4. Getting a Bank Account with the Wrong Features and Services

-There are a variety of business bank account packages out there depending on which bank or credit union you choose.
-Make sure you get the right assortment of account features and services that are most important to you.
-For example, a typical small business owner who is a single member of an LLC might want to have a business checking account, a business savings account (to save money for taxes), and a business credit card.
+With so many bank account packages out there, you need to select the bank or credit union with the account features and services that suit your specific business needs.
+For example, a small business owner who is a single member of an LLC might want to have a business checking account, a business savings account (to save money for taxes) and a business credit card.

-- Don’t sign up for an expensive merchant services account (to process credit card payments) if you can get by with lower-cost payment processing options like Square or PayPal
+- Don’t sign up for an expensive merchant services account (to process credit card payments).
+Instead, opt for cheaper payment processing options like Square or PayPal.

-The bottom line is to make sure that your business banking services are right-sized for the business you have now; you can always add more options later as you grow.
+Make sure your business banking services are the right size for your business.
+You can always add more options later as you grow.

 Choosing a bank for your business account should be approached as a long-term partnership.
-Don’t assume that you will switch banks — be ready to stay with your bank for the long haul.
+Don’t assume you will switch banks, but be ready to stay with your bank for the long haul.
 The better you can communicate with your bank and the longer you stay with them, the more discounts, value-added services and special features they can offer you.

 Business bankers will ideally want to work with you for the long term, and they’ll be happy to consult with you along the way about how they can help your business with the right selection of loans or banking services.
 There are a lot of complex business services that banks can provide, which might not be the right fit for you today, but will become helpful as your business grows.